Code-Institute-Submissions/Follow-The-White-Rabbit/README.md

         Hard: 9 images
     - Upon pressing "Play", a user will be asked to watch, and by randomly generated sequence, an image of a white rabbit will "run" through images, drawing a mouse/finger movement sequence across the images (similar to password sequence on mobile phones, so that it feels familiar to users).
     - A user will be asked to repeat the sequence by pressing respective images.
 If it is successful, a user will be congratulated for "Catching the White Rabbit", otherwise, will be informed that "the rabbit is gone".
 In Both cases a user will be invited to keep following the rabbit.

+- All necessary control buttons are placed above the game boards
 - Info modals for won or lost game, finishing a level, completing the game.